Bridge Multisections of Knotted Surfaces in $S^4$: Band surgery on multiplane diagrams

 One can build new multiplane diagrams from old ones by performing local modifications around points of the central surface $\Sigma$.
 For instance, a multiplane diagram for the connected sum of two multisected surfaces can be obtained by taking the connected sum of each pair of tangles along the same puncture (see Section \ref{sec:sums}).
 Similarly, the elementary perturbation of a triplane diagram involves replacing a certain neighborhood of an interior point of the central surface $*\in int(\Sigma)$ by a suitable properly embedded surface in the 4-ball.
 Below we describe other ways in which a 4-ball neighborhood of $*\in int(\Sigma)$ can interact with a given multisected surface.

 The goal is to describe 1--handle additions and crosscap sums using framed arcs in each tangle of a multiplane diagram.
-As described in Definition \ref{def:admissible_arcs}, we study two kinds of arcs: those that intersect a tangle (\emph{type 1}) and those that don't (\emph{type 0}).
+Definition \ref{def:admissible_arcs} studies two kinds of arcs: those that intersect a tangle (\emph{type 1}) and those that don't (\emph{type 0}).
+For this, recall the discussion on bands from Section~\ref{sec:bands}; specifically panels (b) and (c) in Figure~\ref{fig:band_types}.
 Lemma \ref{lem:disk_from_arcs} explains how the arc data determines a disk neighborhood of $*\in int(\Sigma)$.
 This is important as we want to understand what part of the multisected surface we are modifying.